 “…According to the guide: ‘the minimum level of observations, due diligence, inquiry/research, documentation review, and preparation of opinions of probably costs to remedy material deficiencies for conducting a PCA as described in this guide.’”

 It’s important to note that concealed physical deficiencies are excluded in property condition assessments; they are not generally technically exhaustive.
 Therefore, what the inspector can’t see is not included in the PCA, and using instruments, testing, or calculations is not often part of a property condition assessment.
 The reason for this is that the cost and time necessary for these additional assessments tends to far outweigh the value of that info to the client.

-It is important to understand that the ASTM E 2018 is a guideline for voluntary use by parties who desire to obtain a baseline PCA of commercial real estate.
-As is made clear by the above reference, the scope of the PCA is up to the user and can range from a baseline assessment of the property to much greater, in-depth investigation of the property by various experts.
-In other words, it’s the customer’s choice as to the overall scope of the PCA based on their requirements and what purpose the PCA is to serve.
-A professional inspector can help determine the scope needed for the customer’s particular needs.
+The ASTM E 2018 is a guideline for voluntary use by parties who are looking to obtain a baseline property condition assessment of commercial real estate.
+The scope of the PCA is up to the user – it can range from a baseline assessment to a much more in-depth investigation.
+Our professional inspectors at Commercial Real Estate Inspectors, LLC can help you determine the scope necessary for your commercial inspection.

 We personally advise anyone needing an inspection for commercial real estate to ensure that these standards are used.
 Aside from using these standards, the most important aspect of any inspection is who you hire to carry it out.
 Take the time to do your research on different inspectors.